Home of StreetLights – A Phoenix Street Paper working to end homelessness

 Instead of Selling??
 Suggested Donations even for Digital Version?
 What’s that about?
 Did you know that no one can sell any product on the streets of Phoenix without a Street Vendors permit that has High Barriers like a $150 fee per individual, restricted locations, background check – $150 fee and…

-We can’t be called Street Vendors The word Vendors is used here as it is what is used by the industry.
+The word Vendors is used here as it is what is used by the industry.
 We operate within the City of Phoenix boundaries.
-The city currently has an ordiance that requires all street vendors to be individually certified with a large city fee, background…
+The city currently has an ordiance that requires all street vendors to be individually certified with a large city fee, background check and finger-printing.
+Also, this ordinance…

 by Mollie Misti The best and worst side of humanity.
 Can be seen and felt.
 Best from the streets.
 You won’t find more truth then here.
 What we are made of and what we are not.
 Like most, I began my journey, into homelessness losing everything (health, job, sanity, home,…